Conflict, Care, and Choosing to Keep Showing Up

 December 29, 2025 started on a bad note.

 This morning opened with an argument—one that lingered longer than it needed to.
-My mother was upset about Eve staying the night, and the conversation carried more volume than discretion.
+There was tension in the house about Eve staying the night, and the conversation carried more volume than discretion.
 Eve could hear it, which added a layer of embarrassment to an already uncomfortable situation.

 Later, my mother tried to soften things by saying she would complain less if I promised not to move Eve in.
 I understand where that fear comes from.
 I have a history of moving too fast in past relationships, and she worries I'll repeat it.

 I assured her that moving Eve in has never been a thought.
 Not even close.
 I know my limits.
 I know how much energy parenting already requires.
-Handling my kids and her kids full-time, without breaks, would be more than I could manage.
+Handling multiple kids full-time, without breaks, would be more than I could manage.

 That boundary felt important to state—out loud, and clearly.